Lokathor/lokathor.github.io/volatile/README.md

 So it's not the worst thing ever, but it is a fundamental incorrectness that lurks in most embedded Rust code.

+## Is There A Fix In Sight?

+People are aware of the issue, there are several issues about it around github.

+However, at this exact moment (2021-04-02-23:46 Mountain Time), there's not any fix currently in the timeline.

+Since we're in the lead up to the 2021 edition, it's unlikely to be fixed soon, but it will be fixed eventually.

+Like I said earlier, this has (as far as I know) never been demonstrated to actually cause any problems in any real programs.
+It just *could* cause problems, so it's on the list of things to fix eventually.